cvasquez-github/unity-android-serial-arduino/README.md

 # Java "Middleware"
 You need to write some Java code to be able to communicate your Unity project with the Arduino.
 In this example I create a custom Unity Activity to expose the necesary lower level methods to Unity, take a look at the MyUnityPlayerActivity.java  file for reference.
+Make sure you update the activity name in your Android Manifest XML file.

 # Unity
 Then you need to be able to call the Java class methods from Unity.